iainctduncan/papers/source/features_usage.rst

-The problem with garbage collection in soft real-time work (such as music, where missed deadlines are undesirable, but not catastrophic) is that the gc must periodically do its work in which it scans over the program memory, looking for unused memory allocations and freeing them, and this can be a computationally expensive process when the program is large or uses large amounts of data.
+The problem with garbage collection in soft real-time work (such as music, where missed deadlines are undesirable, but not catastrophic) is that the gc must periodically do its work, in which it scans over the program memory, looking for unused memory allocations and freeing them, and this can be a computationally expensive process when the program is large or uses large amounts of data.